 On this day in 1707, a signer of the Declaration of Independence is born.
-You probably don’t recognize his name, but maybe you remember seeing his shaky signature on the Declaration?
+Maybe you remember seeing Stephen Hopkins's shaky signature on that document?

-Stephen Hopkins was 69 years old when he signed the Declaration, and he was afflicted with a palsy (maybe Parkinson’s) that caused his hand to quiver as he wrote.
+Hopkins was afflicted with a palsy (maybe Parkinson’s) that caused his hand to quiver as he wrote, but he would not be deterred.
 Legend has it that, as he signed the Declaration, he asserted: “My hand trembles, but my heart does not!”

 As a delegate to the Continental Congress, Hopkins served on the Naval Committee, and he served on other, various committees to put the militia in order or to help obtain military supplies.
 However, he was much more than just a delegate to the Continental Congress.
 Historian Thomas Williams Bicknell notes that Hopkins became to Rhode Island what Samuel Adams is to Massachusetts or what Thomas Jefferson is to Virginia.